-“What’s the Cost to Replace Galvanized Pipes in a House?”
-Asks Hal in Sacramento
+Hal Asks: Cost to Replace Galvanized Pipes in House?

 “I’m one of those old-school guys who does everything he can to try to fix a problem with his house himself before seeking out help from residential plumbing experts like yourselves.
 It’s nothing personal, probably just a little bit of foolish pride on my end.
 Anyway, that’s my way of telling you that when the water pressure in my house dropped noticeably lately, and the water started to look a little bit discolored, I did my DIY due diligence.